Chick Corea & Béla

 fiction novel To The Stars.
 And in 2005, he returned to Hubbard

 for further musical inspiration, this time interpreting The Ultimate

 Adventure, an exotic blend of passionate flamenco melodies, North

 African and Middle Eastern grooves and adventurous improvisation.

-Without doubt Chick Corea one of the most prolific composers of
+Without doubt Chick Corea one of the most prolific

-from children’s songs to straight ahead, from hard-hitting
+to bebop, from children’s songs to straight ahead, from hard-hitting

 fusion to heady forays into classical, Corea has touched an astonishing

 number of musical bases in his illustrious career.
 He continues